INSTRUCTIONS FOR AUTHORS

 Page numbers should be stated as such: 11, 13-44, 177-178.

-When making reference to any patristic works, forms such as 9.xvii.67 must be used.
+When referring to any patristic works, forms such as 9.xvii.67 must be used.

 For citations of an era, please note and use: BCE (‘before the common era’) and CE (‘common era’) follow the year: 75 BCE, 145 CE, etc.